LLNL/variorum/src/docs/sphinx/ARM.rst

  ARM Overview
 ##############

-This implementation of the ARM port of Variorum supports the Arm Juno r2 SoC.
+Variorum supports two flavors of ARM architectures: - Arm Juno r2 SoC - Ampere Neoverse N1

 The Arm Juno r2 platform is a big.LITTLE cluster with Cortex-A72 (big) and Cortex-A53 (LITTLE) clusters (also called processors), respectively.
 It also has an Arm Mali GP-GPU.
 We have tested the ARM functionality of Variorum on Linaro supported Linux.

+The Ampere Neoverse N1 platform is an 80-core single-processor platform with two Nvidia Ampere GPUs.

 **************
  Requirements